-With the mid-season finale behind us, "This Is Us" continues to leave us wondering if we've uncovered another bit of the tragic night that Jack Pearson died.
+Now halfway through its second season, "This Is Us" continues to leave us wondering if we've uncovered another bit of the tragic night that Jack Pearson died.

 Needless to say, the emotional family drama, starring Milo Ventimiglia as the patriarch, has us hooked.
 But one can't help but wonder, what will "This Is Us" become once we know what really caused Jack's seemingly tragic demise?

 For now, fans are still wrapping their brains and hearts around the several possibilities behind that fateful night.
 Below, we explain eight top fan theories and examine whether they're plausible.

 1. Faulty fuse box burns down the Pearson family home